-In fact, getting any degree from culinary school may give graduates a leg up finding a job because it shows a certain level of serious commitment and follow-through that is sought after by employers.
-According the the Bureau of Labor Statistics, having a post-secondary degree may also increase your hireability as a head chef where the job market is more competitive and your earning potential higher.
+Earning a degree from culinary school is an accomplishment that can show commitment and follow-through that is often sought after by employers.
+According to the Bureau of Labor Statistics, having a post-secondary degree may also increase your hireability as a head chef, a position where the job market is more competitive and your earning potential may be higher.

-In addition, many programs require externships that provide restaurant experience and these real world connections may also lead to employment after graduation.
-Culinary school may also offer excellent networking potential, if your goal after school is to start up your own restaurant, catering company, or retail food business.
+In addition, many programs require students to complete externships at a restaurant.
+The connections made through these projects may be able to help students find interested employers after graduation, or the externship might lead to a job offer itself.
+Culinary school can also offer excellent networking potential, if your goal after school is to start up your own restaurant, catering company or retail food business.

-While the bottom line is your talent, blood, sweat, and tears, culinary arts school is a smart choice when you know you want to make a life out of your passion for food.
+While the real determining factor is your talent, blood, sweat and tears, attending culinary arts school is a smart choice when you know you want to make a career out of your passion for food.